This bulgur wheat salad is very similar to tabbouleh, except that with traditional tabbouleh, the herbs are the main ingredient.

 - After 1 hour add the chopped ingredients to the bulghur wheat along with the juice of a half a lemon,

-- Drizzle over olive oil and season.
-Stir to combine.
+- Add 4 tablespoons of extra virgin olive oil and stir to combine.

 - Taste and add more olive oil, lemon juice and seasoning as required.